Schengen visa 5 years (multi-entry)

 Anyone holding a Schengen visa valid for five years benefits from simplified entry into the entire Schengen area.
 This visa is particularly suitable for people who travel regularly for business purposes, such as meetings, negotiations, or trade fairs.
 However, it should be noted that such a visa does not entitle the holder to take up gainful employment in the traditional sense.
 This means that permanent employment in Germany or another Schengen country is not permitted with a multi-entry Schengen visa.

 In practice, misunderstandings often arise regarding the so-called non-employment fiction.
-This states that certain business activities, such as attending trade fairs, training courses, contract negotiations, or customer meetings, are not considered employment under immigration law – provided the activity remains within the scope of maintaining business contacts and does not exceed the threshold of productive collaboration.
+This states that certain business activities, such as attending trade fairs, training courses, contract negotiations, or customer meetings, are not considered employment under immigration law – provided the activity remains within the scope of maintaining business contacts and does not exceed the threshold of productive participation.
 When working with a multi-entry Schengen visa, careful attention should therefore be paid to ensuring that the limits of a business trip are not exceeded.
 If in doubt, one of our lawyers will be happy to advise you on the limits of a business trip in Germany.

 5. FAQ